 Programs offered in the School of Education include those leading to initial teacher licensure and those that do not lead to licensure.
 Programs leading to licensure are the B.A.
 K-6 Elementary Education, B.A. in Middle Childhood, and B.S. in Health and Physical Education.
-Programs not leading to licensure are the B.S. in Teaching and Learning, the B.S. in Health, Physical Education and Exercise Science and the B.A. and B.S. in Health and Physical Education.
+Programs not leading to licensure are the B.S. in Teaching and Learning, the B.S> in Education Studies, the B.S. in Health, Physical Education and Exercise Science and the B.A. and B.S. in Health and Physical Education.